alecramsay/pg/docs/index.markdown

 You can see a representative example of this analysis on the [Example](./\_pages/example.markdown) page.
 You can choose a specific state to look at, on the [States](./\_pages/states.markdown) page.

-**Next Steps**

-Going forward, we want to test two further hypotheses:

-1. Root maps are relatively robust and relatively invariant to the specific approach used to generating approximations -- We have used Balzer's capacity-constrained Voronoi tessellations.
-We want to a\) explore alternate distance functions for our Balzer's Voronoi algorithm and b\) explore rectangular tilings.

-2. Our population compactness heuristic and its variants (from #1) are among the maps with the largest common core districts with respect to other maps in a large ensemble of randomly generated maps for a state.

 **Acknowledgements**